 Some gels are supplied in bladder packs that avoid direct air contact with the liquid gel components, allowing use of air pressure over the pack in a pressure pot for dispensing.

 Do not apply air pressure directly to the liquid gel surface (without the bladder pack) as the gel can become supersaturated with air and bubbling can occur when the material is dispensed and cured.
 Use of bladder packs prevents bubbling, maintains cleanliness and avoids gel contamination.
 Gels can be dispensed manually or by using one of the available types of meter mix equipment.
-If possible, the potential for entrapment and incorporation of gas (typically air) should be considered during design of the part and selection of a process to dispense the gel.
-This is especially important with higher-viscosity and faster curing gels.
+Typically, the two components are of matched viscosities and are readily mixed with static or dynamic mixers, with automated meter-mix normally used for high volume processes.
+For low-volume applications, manual weighing and simple hand mixing may be appropriate.
+Inaccurate proportioning or inadequate mixing may cause localized or widespread problems affecting the gel properties or cure characteristics.
+If possible, the potential for entrapment and incorporation of gas (typically air) should be considered during design of the part and selection of a process to mix and dispense the gel.
+This is especially important with higherviscosity and faster-curing gels.
 Degassing at > 28 inches (10-20 mm) Hg vacuum may be necessary to ensure a void-free, protective layer.